Raleigh Truck Accident Attorney

 Non-economic damages are a bit more complex.
 Plaintiffs can claim compensation for their physical pain, emotional anguish, and mental distress resulting from a traumatic accident.
 Since it is difficult to quantify these damages in monetary amounts, a jury will consider testimony from relevant experts to determine an appropriate amount.
 Pain and suffering damages will be considerably larger for serious injuries, injuries resulting in permanent disabilities, and fatal injuries.

 If your truck accident claim falls under personal injury law, you’ll need to prove the defendant in your case was negligent.
 Under North Carolina’s contributory negligence law, a plaintiff cannot recover damages if he or she was even partially at fault for the truck accident in question.
 A potential plaintiff with a truck accident claim must not have had any fault in the accident to recover damages.
 Many truck accident cases can grow into complex legal battles with several parties, and plaintiffs need legal counsel they can trust to secure satisfactory results.
 Whether you expect to file a personal injury claim, a product liability claim, or any other type of legal action after a truck accident, hiring the right attorney for you can make a tremendous difference in the outcome.

 Contact a Raleigh Truck Accident Lawyer

 The North Carolina personal injury attorneys at Riddle & Brantley, have more than 160 years of combined experience handling civil claims, and we are confident in our ability to handle the toughest truck accident claims in North Carolina.
 If you or a loved one recently suffered injuries in a truck accident, contact our team to schedule a free case evaluation.
 We can help you determine who is to blame for your damages and what types of compensation you can seek.
-If you live outside Raleigh, we also have truck accident lawyers in Jacksonville & Goldsboro.
+If you live outside Raleigh, we also serve communities across the great state of North Carolina.